-Our value comes in the expertise that we make available to governments in mining and infrastructure.
+Our value comes in the expertise that we make available to governments in mining, infrastructure and renewable energy.
 From our multidisciplinary network of nearly 100 experts, we offer countries the possibility to learn from other regions, to better understand potential options and to capitalize on the provided expertise to obtain a better deal, not only in the short-term, but also for the coming generation.
 Get a better deal this year and the pay-off is over a generation or more.
 That is value.

 Factsheet “How to Request Support”